joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/001-Access-Control.md

 ## Controls Assessment

 Risk reduction relies on the control's efficacy, adapting to changing situations.
-In securing a repurposed office space for confidential file storage, consider the following:
+As an example, in securing a repurposed office space for confidential file storage, consider the following:

-* Evaluate the necessity of biometric scanners on all doors.
+- Evaluate the necessity of biometric scanners on all doors.
-* Conduct a site assessment to determine optimal scanner placement.
+- Conduct a site assessment to determine optimal scanner placement.
-* Consider permanently securing or replacing non-critical doors.
+- Consider permanently securing or replacing non-critical doors.
-* Ensure control implementation aligns with the value of the protected assets.
+- Ensure control implementation aligns with the value of the protected assets.

+There are many ways organizations can evaluate their control's effectiveness:

+- Track the number of compromised end-user accounts.
+- Track number of detected vulnerabilities.
+- Monitor critical findings in initial web scans.
+- Track number of data breaches requiring notifications.

 ## Privileged Access Management